kenmoini/wonderful-workshops/webssh2/README.md

 #### ***NOTE:*** I would advise securing that Route with whatever means you do.
 SSH over an insecure web browser is...dumb.
 I can't predict how your cluster terminates SSL though - cert-manager, certmonger, Let's Encrypt, edge load balancer termination, etc.

+You can use the service by sending a username/password Basic Auth request to ***ww-webssh2:8888/ssh/host/123.45.67.98***

 # WebSSH2